uzh-eth-mp/app/README.md

 1. [get_top_uniswap_pairs.py](etc/get_top_uniswap_pairs.py) = print top `n` uniswap pairs in a JSON format ready to be plugged into the data collection cfg.json
 2. [query_tool.py](etc/query_tool.py) = CLI with predefined SQL queries for easily accessing the DB data (e.g for plotting).
 3. [web3_method_benchmark.py](etc/web3_method_benchmark.py) = request response time benchmarking tool

+## Documentation 📗
+Most python code is documented with google docstrings and [handsdown](https://github.com/vemel/handsdown) is used as a docgen [https://uzh-eth-mp.github.io/app/](https://uzh-eth-mp.github.io/app/).

 ## FAQ 🙋🏻
 A list of frequently asked questions and their answers can be found [here](docs/faq.md).